International Women's Day: Strikes, protests, holidays

 The day, sponsored by the United Nations since 1975, celebrates women's achievements and aims to further their rights.

-U.N.
-Secretary-General Antonio Guterres told a commemoration at U.N. headquarters in New York that "remarkable progress on women's rights and leadership" in recent decades has sparked a backlash from "an entrenched patriarchy."
+UN Secretary-General Antonio Guterres told a commemoration at UN headquarters in Manhattan that "remarkable progress on women's rights and leadership" in recent decades has sparked a backlash from "an entrenched patriarchy."

 And he warned that "nationalist, populist and austerity agendas add to inequality with policies that curtail women's rights and cut social services."